Automattic/jetpack/readme.txt

 * We weren't building CPT links correctly resulting in bad navigation, which is now fixed.
 * We removed the form legend for default Tiled Gallery settings as it doesn't relate.
 * With shortcodes we now return early from processing them if no string is passed, as they are required.

-= 4.3.1 =

-* Release date: September 8, 2016

-**Support Enhancements**

-* We're now syncing data about hosts so that we can provide better support when needed.
-* Minor update to inline docs to match version numbers.

-**Bug Fixes:**

-* Admin Page: fix error when Admin Page resources could not be fetched with `wp_remote_get` due to unique host configurations.
-* Admin Page: fix error when Post By Email could not be enabled when the browser's dev console was enabled.
-* Admin Page: make sure all translated strings are encoded properly.
-* Admin Page: only use POST requests for updating the state of Jetpack, to avoid issues on servers not allowing PUT requests.
-* Admin Page: search icon no longer overlaps the global notices.
-* Admin Page: make sure that non-admins can also modify Spellchecking settings.
-* General: Improve random number generation for compatibility with more hosts.
-* General: Add deprecated PHP file (class.jetpack-landing-page.php) back as an empty file, to avoid generating fatal errors on sites with aggressive caching.
-* General: Ensure concatenated CSS is generated for RTL languages.
-* Security: Ensure that all options are included on the security tab.
-* Stats: fix display for sites with pretty permalinks disabled.
-* Subscriptions: ensure that no email is sent when updating a published post.
-* Sync: To improve performance, add snapTW to the list of post meta data that won't be synchronized for each post.
-* Sync: do not schedule a full sync after each import.
-* Verification Tools: in the Settings card, use appropriate link for each service.

-= 4.3 =

-* Release date: September 6th, 2016

-**Exciting Performance and UI Improvements:**

-* We have launched the all new React powered interface, a year in the making, designed to give you better control of your favorite Jetpack features.